List All Third Party Kernel Extensions in OS X

 If you’re troubleshooting a Mac machine with some particularly odd issues that routine measures don’t seem to be resolving, it can be helpful to list what kernel extensions are activated, particularly third party kexts loaded in OS X.

-See All Third Party Kernel Extensions in Mac OS X
+How to See All Third Party Kernel Extensions in Mac OS X

 The full syntax to see third party kernel extensions is as follows: